 But it’s really not difficult to increase the size of the icons and text on your screen.
 Just a couple of clicks and everything will become so much clearer and easier on your eyes.

-On the previous page of the At Home Computer Beginners Course, we looked at making the computer mouse (Computer Mouse And Keyboard Basics) easier to use, now it’s time to make your computer screen easier to see.
+On the previous page of the At Home Computer Beginners Course, we looked at making the computer mouse easier to use Computer Mouse And Keyboard Basics.
+Now it’s time to sort out the screen.

 How To Change The Display Size In Windows 10 & 11.